I've just started this "blogroll" and "linklist." Watch it grow

 There seems to be a lack of will to do this.
 We are fouling our own nest and don't want to take the trouble to avoid doing so.
 We are like the smoker dying of cancer who says, "Don't take my cigarettes away!"
 Many deny the problem and want to continue to allow pollution.
 Some politicians have fought hard to allow power plants to continue to pollute with mercury, CO2, and associated poisons and have opposed restricting these.
 Coal mining companies have removed hundreds or even thousands of mountaintops and are polluting many miles of streams and valleys in order that power plants can continue to burn coal and produce those emissions.
 The desire for money and riches lies at the root of much of this.

 We have until now lacked the will, as a nation, to stop doing these things, to stop destroying our own house.
 As long as we lack the will to correct this, it will continue.
+In that these things are destructive to our very own selves, to our own lives, they are no different from any other type of sin: all sins are self-destructive.

 Many continue to deny the problems even though they are staring us in the face.
 Besides the reality of oil spills and related pollution, there is global warming, melting of glaciers and so on.
 Corporations (especially the oil industry) have paid millions of dollars to pay for the dissemination of false information about global warming.

-individual right and wrong, which, of course, in relation to God is called sin.
+All of this begins with individual responsibility or irresponsibility and individual right and wrong, which, of course, in relation to God is called sin.
 Environmental problems caused by man seem to begin with greed, with selfishness, with laziness, and with not wanting to do the right thing.
 Like all sins, these are the antithesis of right ethics and specifically of their opposite corresponding virtues.
 The latter are enabled and cultivated by a combination of right faith, prayer, and repentance and by everything good at the individual level, all of which diminish and extinguish sins and wrongs.
 May God help us and have mercy on us.

 Tuesday, May 25, 2010